AntonioND/ucity/docs/traffic.rst

 - Get density and dimensions of this residential building.

   Flag all the tiles as handled.
-Note tha the top left one will be overwriten at the end of the function with the remaining amount of people that couldn't find a destination.
+Note that the top left one will be overwritten at the end of the function with the remaining amount of people that couldn't find a destination.

 - Init queue and clear temporary WRAMX scratch bank.